Commercial Real Estate Tax Appeals

-For over 30 years, Hill Wallack LLP’s Real Estate Tax Appeals Practice Group attorneys have rendered careful counsel to clients in the review and appeal of their real estate tax assessments.
+For over 30 years, Hill Wallack LLP’s Commercial Real Estate Tax Appeals Practice Group attorneys have rendered careful counsel to clients in the review and appeal of their real estate tax assessments.
 Our dedicated attorneys and carefully trained support staff possess a thorough understanding of the most intricate legal issues affecting the taxation of commercial, residential and investment real estate.
 The Group provides clients with unique insights to enhance the prospects of success for their tax appeals, and the tested experience of the Group ensures the thorough analysis and handling of each client’s potential appeal.

 Our experienced attorneys have achieved substantial tax savings for our clients.
 We represent not only businesses, secured lenders and individuals in property tax appeals, state tax litigation and real estate transaction planning, but also regularly represent municipalities in defending valuation appeals.
 We also negotiate tax credit and other incentive packages with state and local governmental entities.

 We represent owners of industrial, commercial, investment and residential property including retail, manufacturing, warehouse, office, and research and development facilities.
 We also represent taxpayer tenants and mortgage lenders involved with these types of properties.

 What We Do